-Saffron looks exotic, smells magical and tastes unique.
+Saffron looks exotic, smells magical, and tastes unique.
 It can make your heart happy and your mind bright.
 That is exactly why Saffron is perfect for Christmas time.
-After all, Christmas is also exotic, magical and unique.
-It has all time favorite activities of tree decorating, baking and gift exchanging that is part of happy Christmas spirit.
+After all, Christmas is also exotic, magical, and unique.
+It has all-time favorite activities of tree decorating, baking, and gift exchanging that are part of the happy Christmas spirit.
 The enchanting white snow has covered the ground and the bright lights are shining in every corner.

-In this article, we will explore all the ways you can use Saffron in Christmas time so you can benefit from all its magical health properties and also make your loved ones happy.
+In this article, we will explore all the ways you can use Saffron at Christmas time so you can benefit from all its magical health properties and also make your loved ones happy.

 We know that eggnog has all the good spices such as nutmeg that uplifts your mood but Saffron has a strong positive effect on the heart to make you happy and smiling.
 Since Christmas is the time of celebration and happiness, Saffron is the perfect spice to complement the timing.
 You will also be more creative to make your ordinary eggnog golden yellow!

-There is a Swedish Christmas treat again called Saffransoch Vitchokladtryffel in which white chocolate is mixed with Saffron to create an eye catching dessert.
-But combining with dark chocolate also creates an exotic taste that is unmatched with anything else.
+There is a Swedish Christmas treat again called Saffransoch Vitchokladtryffel in which white chocolate is mixed with Saffron to create an eye-catching dessert.
+But combining with dark chocolate also creates an exotic taste that is unmatched by anything else.

 You can also add the Saffron to the sauce or gravy.
 In combination with cream, stock and shallot, a divine taste is developed which makes the Swedish Saffranssås.